-The short answer is “Yes“.
+The short answer is “Yes, we allow STR“.
 But the longer answer is “It’s complicated“

 First it’s important to understand we have a very wide range of units for lease.
 Over 1500.
 Not all of them are the unit type that will work, or in the area that will work.
 We have high end downtown lofts, hip and funky Montrose studios and 1 beds, single family homes inside and outside the loop, patio homes, and very affordable basic workforce housing.
 And, assuming I didn’t leave any out, everything in-between.

 While all of what we have fills some niche demand for long term rental, only some of our properties fill the demands of a short term traveler (or would make financial sense to lease for short term renter traffic)

 So let’s say you see a property of ours you think is in a location that will work, and is a unit type that will work.
 You want to lease it for $x, and hope to average $x+y%, and watch the money flood in.
 So what’s next?
 Can you sign that lease and move forward?